 In between browsing online stores for after-Christmas sales, make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.

 You could use a notebook and pen to record your new passwords, but a much better idea is using one of the numerous free password manager programs available.
 Most will generate and store strong passwords for you.
 You only have to remember one.
+See our article A Simple Way to Make Hackers’ Lives Harder and Yours Easier, then read reviews and download solutions at CNET.

 2. Request a free credit report